Safeguarding our primary water source

-In Gibsons, we have been blessed with favorable access to the Gibsons Aquifer, a pure groundwater resource which currently provides potable water to almost 75% of the Town.
+In Gibsons, we have been blessed with favorable access to Aquifer 560 (Gibsons Aquifer), a pure groundwater resource that provides potable water to the Town’s three water zones.
 It’s a pristine, award-winning and irreplaceable natural asset and we take our stewardship of it very seriously.

-In 2012, for example, the Town completed the installation of a universal water metering system at a cost of $1.5 million.
-This initiative delivered many important benefits, helping us to identify and repair hidden leaks and, perhaps most importantly, to raise our collective awareness of water use.
+In 2012, the Town completed the installation of a universal water metering system at a cost of $1.5 million.
+This initiative delivered many important benefits, helping us to identify and repair hidden leaks and raise our collective awareness of water use.
 At the same time, our finance department implemented a new “user-pay” system, along with appropriate water rates, in order to cover the operation, maintenance and future replacement costs of Gibson’s water infrastructure.

 Together, these initiatives have led to a dramatic decline in our community’s water use.
 In fact, between 2008 and 2020, our Town’s per capita water usage dropped by more than half, from approximately 800 litres per day to approximately 350 litres per day.